 - Applicants are not required to attend a GED prep course or attain passing scores on the GED Ready practice test, except when they take the exam online.

 Pennsylvania GED Price

-When taken online, the GED exam costs $36 per subject test (so, in total, $144); you should, however, also add $28 to your total cost since you are required to buy and reach sufficient scores on four GED Ready tests ($6.99 each).
+When taken online, the GED exam will set you back $36 per subject test as well (so, in total, $144), but you should additionally count $28 to your overall cost since you are required to buy and reach sufficient scores on four GED Ready tests ($6.99 each).